NikolajHee/RL_private/README.md

  - https://02465material.pages.compute.dtu.dk/02465public/installation.html

 ## Unitgrade
-In order to create the assignments you need unitgrade: https://lab.compute.dtu.dk/tuhe/unitgrade Full installation instructions are provided through DTU Learn, but it should be as simple as:
+In order to hand in the assignments you need unitgrade: https://lab.compute.dtu.dk/tuhe/unitgrade Full installation instructions are provided through DTU Learn, but it should be as simple as:
 ```
 pip install unitgrade